The Key Difference Tableaus Tree Map And Heat Map | Updated 2025

 What Is a Treemap in Tableau?

-A Tree Map is another type of visualization in Tableau, but it uses nested rectangles to represent hierarchical data.
+A Tree map tableau is another type of visualization in Tableau, but it uses nested rectangles to represent hierarchical data.
 Each rectangle’s size represents a specific measure, such as sales, revenue, or count, while the color indicates the value of a related metric.
 Tree Maps are ideal for visualizing parts of a whole and understanding the relative proportion of categories in a hierarchy.

 Key Features of Tree Maps